Mahāsaṅghika Vinaya

 Conclusion

 From the bhikkhus’ collection of miscellaneous rules (pakiṇṇaka), the nine rules on living apart, garlic, umbrellas, vehicles, wielding a knife, leather sandals, sleeping together on one bed, sitting together on one bed, and dancing and music, should be removed and not recited.
 The remaining of the other 13 chapters are different from the bhikkhunīs’ rules.
 It’s not clear to me how it should make sense to remove nine rules, and then not share any of the rest.
 When comparing it with the Lokuttaravāda parallel, it seems obvious that this text is corrupted.
-The Lo gives instructions to remove the nine rules as above from various places in the bhikkhu pakiṇṇaka, and to replace them with other nine rules from the 12th chapter of the bhikkhu pakiṇṇaka.
+The Lo gives instructions to remove the nine rules as above from various places in the bhikkhu pakiṇṇaka, and to replace them with nine other rules from the 12th chapter of the bhikkhu pakiṇṇaka.
 The 12th chapter is thus completely broken up, and integrated in the other chapters.
 Therefore, of the original 14 chapters, 13 remain, which are all shared between bhikkhus and bhikkhunīs.*

 Five rules from the Abhisamācārika should be removed and not recited: wilderness, bathrooms, toilets, sewing robes, and bamboo mats.
 The remaining are all shared with the bhikkhunīs.

-These are the pātimokkhas for the two sanghas and the 500 training precepts that the World-honored One has revealed: the introduction, the eight eight pārājika rules, the 19 saṅghādisesa rules, the 30 nissaggiya pācittiya rules, the 141 pācittiya rules, the eight pātidesanīya rules, the 64 training rules (sekhiyas), the seven rules to settle disputes, the dhammas and anudhammas, and lastly the verses.
+These are the pātimokkhas for the two sanghas and the 500 training precepts that the World-honored One has revealed: the introduction, the eight pārājika rules, the 19 saṅghādisesa rules, the 30 nissaggiya pācittiya rules, the 141 pācittiya rules, the eight pātidesanīya rules, the 64 training rules (sekhiyas), the seven rules to settle disputes, the dhammas and anudhammas, and lastly the verses.
 End of the bhikkhunī vinaya.